PHPOffice/PhpSpreadsheet/docs/topics/autofilters.md

 To create a filter expression, we need to start by identifying the filter type.
 In this case, we're just going to specify that this filter is a standard filter.
+*Please note that Excel regards only tests for equal as a standard filter;
+all others, including tests for not equal, must be supplied as custom filters.*

 ```php
 $columnFilter->setFilterType(